vachan-maker/vachan-maker.github.io/content/posts/just-start-a-blog/index.md

 draft = false
 description = "There is no need to be unsure of starting a blog."
 +++
-It has been a couple of months since I started this blog.
+It has been a couple of months since I launched this blog.

 I was initially hesitant to start blogging because I would ask myself 'What should I write about?' or 'Will anyone read what I write?'.
 Also the thought 'nothing interesting really happens in my life' held me back from blogging.